 be opting out of both the electric and gas meter upgrades.
 The opt-out fee of

 $75 initially and $5.50 a month will cover both meters, you will not pay a fee

 What if I already have a smart meter and don’t want it?

-Customers who already have a smart meter still have to option to opt out.
+Customers who already have a smart meter still have the option to opt out.

 Please contact BGE with your request to remove your smart meter.
 BGE will

-exchange your meter for a standard meter.
+exchange your meter for a meter that is equipped with an Electronic Receiver Transmitter (ERT) device.
 Please allow some time for this meter

 exchange as we work to meet the needs of all our customers.